DSI-Universite-Rennes2/php-standford-like-password-policy/CONTRIBUTING.md

 * The version you used or reference to commit id if you used directly git sources,
 * OS version,
-* PHP version, and PHP extensions versions for mbstring and
+* PHP version, and PHP extensions versions.

 Also include the steps required to reproduce the problem if possible and applicable.
 This information will help us review and fix your issue faster.